 In 2007, he first went to Israel to study Gaga, made possible by the Kathryn Karipides Scholarship in Modern Dance.
 Graham was chosen by Ohad Naharin (Batsheva Dance Company) to be a Certified Gaga Instructor and to take part in his pilot training program of international Gaga teachers.
-He has taught Gaga extensively on the West Coast, in the Midwest, as well as in Canada, South Korea, Germany, Sweden, Thailand, and Israel.
+He has taught Gaga extensively on the West Coast, in the Midwest, as well as in France, Canada, South Korea, Germany, Sweden, Thailand, and Israel.
 He has been invited to teach at Oberlin College, Denison University, Kenyon College, Ohio Wesleyan University, Reed College, Stanford University, UC Berkeley, Ohio State University, California State University East Bay, College of Marin, Feverhead Studios in Granville, OH, Conduit Dance in Portland, OR, and at the SF Clown Conservatory.
 He is currently on faculty at the University of California, Berkeley, Dominican University of California/LINES BFA Program, and Mills College, teaches workshops and masterclasses, as well as teaches open Gaga classes Tuesday evenings at the SF Conservatory of Dance.